liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 8. Press 'y' when prompted "Do you like to proceed further?
 (Y/N)" to continue.

-9. Once you get "Mailboxes content search are complete" message on your screen, access the export results created for each mailbox by going to the Microsoft Purview compliance portal.
+9. Once you get "Mailboxes content search are complete" message on your screen, access the export results created for each mailbox by going to the Microsoft Purview portal.

    >[!NOTE]
    > Use Compliance center dashboard to download PST messages on your screen.